Dr. Joyce Starr interviews Karen Gantz, a highly sought after New York literary agent and literary property lawyer.

 Karen served on a Presidential Advisory Committee on Intellectual Property, is a member of the Board of Trustees of New York’s prestigious Harmony Club and chairs the Club’s Literary and Media Committee where best-selling authors are invited to speak.

 She’s involved in all stages of the publishing process, including: collaboration agreement with the writer, consultations on the book proposal, presentations to the publisher, negotiating the the publishing agreement and other rights, and coordination with both the publisher and the publisher’s public relations firm to ensure the book gets the best possible media exposure.

 TOPIC: It’s considerably more difficult for aspiring authors to be published by the mainstream press today than it was only a few years ago.
 Yet, many new (and even experienced) authors have a sense of entitlement based on a proposal or chapters that they’ve worked on for extended periods.
 They view promotion as the agent and publisher’s responsibility.
 They’re wrong!
 As Karen explains, proposals must include a compelling concept and excellent business plan that demonstrates a strong public platform.
 Authors must also avoid critical mistakes in meetings with publishers.

 Karen stated: “You may only have one bite at the apple.
 So many authors need major restructuring of their proposals or books, and that’s why we’ve joined forces with Dr. Joyce Starr.
 Our dream client is a great listener.”

-Living in New York, Karen meets with editors weekly, identifying those editors who are hands-on editors and are the most passionate advocates for her authors.
-Few people understand the extensive hours involved in her work as both a literary agent and attorney — including the time involved in reaching publishers, making a pitch, following up and negotiating a contract.
+Living in New York, Karen meets with editors and publishers weekly.
+Few writers understand the extensive hours involved in her work as both a literary agent and attorney – including the effort involved in reaching publishers/editors, submitting proposals, making in-person pitches, following up, and negotiating a contract.